Blaizzy/mlx-embeddings/docs/External-Commands.md

 The command may `Kernel.exit` with a status code if it needs to; if it doesn't explicitly exit then Homebrew will return `0`.

-### Shell scripts
+### Other executable scripts
-A shell script for a command named `extcmd` should be named `brew-extcmd`.
+An execuatable script for a command named `extcmd` should be named `brew-extcmd`.
+The script itself can use any suitable shebang (`#!`) line, so an external script can be written in sh, bash, Ruby, or anything else.
+Unlike the ruby commands this file must not end with a language-specific suffix (`.sh`, or `.py`).
 This file will be run via `exec` with some Homebrew variables set as environment variables, and passed any additional command-line arguments.

 | Variable               | Description                                                                                                                                                                 |
 |------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|